colefin8/peer-review-rotator-slack-bot/README.md

 SECRET get from cole

-CHANNEL = channel id
+CHANNEL = channel id, you can include multiple ids separated by spaces and it will print to all listed channels

-EXCLUDE = user ids to exclude separated by spaces
+EXCLUDE = user ids to exclude separated by spaces, if you have multiple channels separate lists of users ids to exclude with ":"

 have Cole install this bot on your channel